Again, CBN Retains Benchmark Interest Rate At 27.5%

 He said the MPC would continue to monitor economic conditions, price development and outlook to inform future policy decisions.

-While acknowledging the decline in headline inflation in June 2025, the third consecutive month of deceleration, the Committee said it was largely driven by the moderation in energy prices and stability in the foreign exchange market.
+While acknowledging the decline in headline inflation in June 2025, the third consecutive month of deceleration, the Committee stated that the moderation in energy prices and stability in the foreign exchange market largely drove this trend.

 The committee noted that continued global uncertainties associated with the tariff wars and geopolitical tensions could further worsen disruption of supply chain and exert pressure on the prices of imported items.